 Fair dismissal may follow from a refusal to comply with an instruction to carry out normal duties.
 It may also follow from a refusal to follow an instruction to carry out new duties; for example, where a contract requires an employee to work at any of the employer’s workplaces within a reasonable commuting distance of his home, a refusal to transfer from one workplace to another may justify dismissal.

-In certain circumstances, a dismissal may be fair even where the instruction in question was outside the scope of the employee’s contractual obligations; for example, where the employer believed that it was entitled to give the instruction even if as a matter of fact it was not; the lawfulness of the employer’s instruction was a relevant but not decisive factor in
+In certain circumstances, a dismissal may be fair even where the instruction in question was outside the scope of the employee’s contractual obligations; for example, where the employer believed that it was entitled to give the instruction even if as a matter of fact it was not.
+The lawfulness of the employer’s instruction is a relevant, but

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.